 - people cannot find relief from the heat for at least 2 hours a day

-5 tips to survive extreme heat
+What to do in extreme heat

 - Keep up to date with weather forecasts